skysqlinc/skysql-docs/docs/Security/Configuring Firewall.md

 SkySQL services are firewall-protected.

-Access to MariaDB SkySQL services is managed on a per-service basis.
+Access to SkySQL services is managed on a per-service basis.

 IPv4 addresses and IPv4 netblocks can be added to the allowlist to enable service access.
 Access from other addresses will be blocked.